 Superior was the first town and the county seat in what was then Weller County.
 J. M. Winchell, for one, helped establish Superior, which included 640 acres for its plat.
 Before Osage County was organized Winchell succeeded in introducing it as a strong candidate for capital of Kansas, only being two votes behind Topeka.
 Weller County was renamed Osage County March 11, 1859.
 It was also 1859 when a tornado left but little more than a name to Superior, which was virtually the end of its existence.
 Postal records indicate a post office was established March 4, 1859 and was discontinued Sept.
 9, 1862.
 Superior was significant in our history, though it was short-lived.

 Today Superior School is all that remains as evidence of the location of the town of Superior.
 In keeping with Burlingame Historical Preservation Society’s mission statement of preserving area history, work is underway to SAVE THE SCHOOL!
-The building is in better condition than most of the few other remaining country schools in the county.
-Still, having only minimal maintenance over the years, much deterioration has occurred and considerable repairs are necessary.
+In 2014 work began and has been on going since.